inkdropapp/docs-old/pages/manual/plugin-word-count.md

 ipm publish minor
 ```

-If this is the first package you are publishing, the `ipm publish` command may prompt you for your Inkdrop API Keys which can be created [here](https://www.inkdrop.info/account/api-keys) on the Inkdrop website.
+If this is the first package you are publishing, the `ipm publish` command may prompt you for your Inkdrop API Keys which can be created [here](https://app.inkdrop.info/api-keys) on the Inkdrop website.
 This is required to publish and you only need to enter this information the first time you publish.
 The credentials are stored securely in your [keychain](https://en.wikipedia.org/wiki/Keychain_(Apple)) once you login.

-Your package is now published and available on www.inkdrop.info.
-Head on over to https://www.inkdrop.info/plugins/wordcount to see your plugin's page.
+Your package is now published and available on app.inkdrop.info.
+Head on over to https://app.inkdrop.info/plugins/wordcount to see your plugin's page.

 With `ipm publish`, you can bump the version and publish by using